 - When someone comes to the office, be immediately attentive and helpful.
 BE PROACTIVE. - Confidentiality is critical.
 At times, you may hear or be part of conversations requiring sensitivity and discretion. - There can be no discussion about other students, faculty, or administrators in the office in a negative or gossiping manner. - Negative or hurtful language is not allowed the office requires a professional, safe, and positive atmosphere.
-Please always use appropriate language and manner, and maintain a positive, supportive attitude. - Please do not expect to do class work or studying while on shift.
-If you need to study, please let me know that you cannot make your office shift. - The lounge area is not open for congregating, and office visits will be somewhat restricted.
+Please always use appropriate language and manner, and maintain a positive, supportive attitude.
+Swearing, shouting, or other unprofessional behavior cannot happen at work. - Please do not expect to do class work or studying while on shift.
+If you need to study, please let me know that you cannot make your office shift.
+Take care of task list items first, clean up the office area, then check in to see if anything else needs to take place before studying. - The lounge area is not open for congregating, and office visits will be somewhat restricted.
 Computer areas may be used for access to printer or very quiet study.
 Occupancy of the area will be limited.